gardener-attic/component-spec/doc/oci.rst

 Component descriptors and local content delivered with a component are stored in an OCI registry as OCI artefact.
-The component descriptor may describe refernces to to other artefacts in any repository what type is supported by an access type, regardless of the type of the artefact.
+The component descriptor may describe references to to other artefacts in any repository what type is supported by an access type, regardless of the type of the artefact.
 There are dedicated access types to refer to artefacts stored in an OCI registry.